OpenEvalProject/evals/manuscripts/elife-67033/v2/manuscript.md

 ## Abstract

-Quiescence is a reversible G 0 state essential for differentiation, regeneration, stem-cell renewal, and immune cell activation.
+Quiescence is a reversible G0 state essential for differentiation, regeneration, stem-cell renewal, and immune cell activation.
 Necessary for long-term survival, quiescent chromatin is compact, hypoacetylated, and transcriptionally inactive.
 How transcription activates upon cell-cycle re-entry is undefined.
 Here we report robust, widespread transcription within the first minutes of quiescence exit.
 During quiescence, the chromatin-remodeling enzyme RSC was already bound to the genes induced upon quiescence exit.
 RSC depletion caused severe quiescence exit defects: a global decrease in RNA polymerase II (Pol II) loading, Pol II accumulation at transcription start sites, initiation from ectopic upstream loci, and aberrant antisense transcription.
 These phenomena were due to a combination of highly robust Pol II transcription and severe chromatin defects in the promoter regions and gene bodies.
 Together, these results uncovered multiple mechanisms by which RSC facilitates initiation and maintenance of large-scale, rapid gene expression despite a globally repressive chromatin state.

 ## Introduction